huijing/xlat-generative-art-with-css/src/views/index.md

 ---

 *I would like to thank Yuan Chuan for reviewing this translation, and for giving such an inspiring talk.
-Hopefully, this talk will inspire all of you as well.
+I am not a professional translator, so my best effort here may be insufficient in expressing the full nuance of this talk.
+But hopefully, whatever you can glean from this will inspire you as much as it has me.
+If you are a native Chinese speaker and want to make edits to the translation, please [submit a pull request](https://github.com/huijing/xlat-generative-art-with-css).
 —Hui Jing*